zarr-developers/VirtualiZarr/docs/faq.md

 ## Can I add a new reader for my custom file format?

-There are a lot of legacy file formats which could potentially be represented as virtual zarr references (see [this issue](https://github.com/zarr-developers/VirtualiZarr/issues/218) for some examples).
+There are a lot of legacy file formats which could potentially be represented as virtual zarr references (see [this issue](https://github.com/zarr-developers/VirtualiZarr/issues/218) listing some examples).
 VirtualiZarr ships with some readers for common formats (e.g. netCDF/HDF5), but you may want to write your own reader for some other file format.

 VirtualiZarr is designed in a way to make this as straightforward as possible.
 If you want to do this then [this comment](https://github.com/zarr-developers/VirtualiZarr/issues/262#issuecomment-2429968244
 ) will be helpful.